bklastai/BitStep/README.md

-# StepSequencer
+# BitStep
-bitStep
-an Android app developed by Marcus Ulmer, Austin Kim, Benas Klastaitis and Aron Thomas for the comp-225 class.
+BitStep is an Android app developed by Benas Klastaitis, Marcus Ulmer, Aron Thomas and Austin Kim for the comp-225 class (Software Design And Development, Macalester College).

 To run:
 Download Android Studio.
 Run.
 Supported for Studio version 1.1.0 and up.